 Concrete Volume For Waist Slab:

-To calculate the volume of concrete for waist slab we need to know the inclined length of the waist slab.
+To calculate the volume of concrete for the waist slab we need to know the inclined length of the waist slab.

-Horizontal length of waist slab = Tread x Number of steps
+The horizontal length of waist slab = Tread x Number of steps

 =0.8333′ x 11 = 9.2 feet.